epicmanmoo/epicmanmoo.github.io/index.md

   are no syllables in my first name.
 However, you've probably heard of moss, the thing that grows on trees.
 Replace the ssssss sounds with z's and you'll be able to pronounce my name.
 Anyway, I let people call me "Mo" or something because it's easier to pronounce.
-  Enough about my name, there's more interesting things than that.
+  Enough about my name, there's more interesting things than that (I think).
+I don't know I guess, sometimes I'm more
 ## Stuff
   Stuff